Struggling to get interviews?

 - Any other sensitive government operations

-When applying for a job that requires the same type of clearance you have, putting it on your resume shows hiring managers that you can start immediately without undergoing a lengthy background check.
+When applying for a job that requires the same type of clearance you have, putting it on your resume shows that you can start immediately without undergoing a lengthy background check.

-The transferability of a security clearance can be limited based on factors like the clearance level and any gaps in employment during the clearance period.
+The transferability of a security clearance depends on your specific level and employment history.

 Private sector jobs in areas like defense, intelligence, cybersecurity, and business analysis may also require security clearance.
 Because the pool of cleared candidates is smaller outside of government, highlighting your clearance status can make you stand out to private employers.